 Joukouji Temple – 常光寺

-The Joukouji Temple is located in the city of Shiojiri in Nagano Prefecture.
-The city's population is over 66 thousand people.
+The Joukouji temple is located in the city of Shiojiri in Nagano Prefecture.
+The population of the city is over 66,000 people.

 Located in Osaka, Shitenno-ji is considered the oldest Buddhist temple in Japan, founded in the 6th century by Prince Shotoku.
 Its structure follows a classic style with a five-story pagoda and a beautiful garden that symbolizes the Buddhist paradise.
 It is a historical landmark that represents the introduction of Buddhism to the country.